StrangeJay/-ExamProCo-aws-bootcamp-cruddur-2023/journal/week1.md

 ![http 200](https://user-images.githubusercontent.com/105195327/221193529-5474a0f8-c781-432c-829d-698c55a8e1de.png)

 - I stopped the server with `ctrl + c`
+- I unset the frontend and backend variables by running the commands below `unset FRONTEND_URL`
+`unset BACKEND_URL`
+- I confirmed the unsetting by running `env | grep FRONTEND` and `env | grep BACKEND`

 ### Add a Dockerfile
 - I created a Dockerfile file in the **backend-flask** directory.